FDA Concedes They Lied About Ivermectin

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-AmericasVoice.news - GOVERNMENT FORCED TO TAKE DOWN DISPARAGING POSTS ABOUT IVERMECTIN - DR. PETER MCCULLOUGH https://americasvoice.news/video/8UIsHZKQRqCCnM7/?related=playlist
+1. AmericasVoice.news - GOVERNMENT FORCED TO TAKE DOWN DISPARAGING POSTS ABOUT IVERMECTIN - DR. PETER MCCULLOUGH